ImmoweltGroup/create-react-microservice/README.md

 yarn run dev
 ```

-**That's it** - Open up [http://localhost:8080/](http://localhost:8080/) to see the application being rendered on both the server and the client.
+**That's it** - A browser should automatically open up [http://localhost:8080/](http://localhost:8080/) as soon as the application is fully ready.

 ## Documentation
 ...